Bride of the Monster (1955) starring Bela Lugosi, Tor Johnson, by Ed Wood

 In short, Bride of the Monster is a cheesy monster movie by Ed Wood.
 It’s Bela Lugosi’s last speaking role.
 I watched it online for free, and I frankly wouldn’t pay to watch it.
 It’s not that it’s terrible — but it’s not that good, either.
 FWIW, I did enjoy the subplot of the Communist doctor trying to get Bela Lugosi’s character to give the fruit of his labor to their Communist country.
 The same country that exiled him.
 Bela does a fine job with what he’s given.

 - Bela Lugosi (Dracula, The Devil Bat) — Dr. Eric Vornoff.
 The mad scientist, planning to use atomic radiation to turn ordinary men into an army of supermen.
 And ruuuule the world!

-- Tor Johnson — Lobo.
+- Tor Johnson (Plan 9 from Outer Space) — Lobo.
 Presumably, Vornoff’s only success so far.
 Strong, bullet resistant, not very bright.
 He turns on Vornoff towards the end.